Operation Mountain Resolve: Background

 On the night of 6 November 2003, two full companies and one platoon of 2–22 IN (A Co, B Co and C Co's 2nd Platoon) inserted by CH-47 Chinook helicopter into farm fields on the outskirts of Namgalam Village in the eastern Afghan province of Nuristan.
 1st and 3rd Platoon of C Co.
 2–22 IN were held in reserve as a quick reaction force at BAF.
 B Co.
 2–22 IN was the lead element, with A Co.
 2–22 IN screening along B Co's flank on the eastern ridgeline that formed the Waygal River Valley.
 Approximately 1 kilometer to the front of B Co. was a Scout/ Sniper team providing route reconnaissance and early warning.
-2nd Battalion, 87th Infantry Regiment (10th MTN DIV), established a fire base in the vicinity of the insertion landing zone (LZ), which would provide 105mm howitzer and 120mm mortar support as well as secure lines of communication and resupply.
+2nd Battalion, 87th Infantry Regiment (10th MTN DIV), established a fire base in the vicinity of the insertion landing zone (LZ), which would provide 105 mm howitzer and 120 mm mortar support as well as secure lines of communication and resupply.
 Due to the restrictive terrain, it became near impossible to conduct a tactical movement using formations other than single file.
 The first half of the operation occurred over the course of five days, ending with the establishment of resupply LZ's, with B Co.
 2 kilometers north of the village of Tazagul Kala, and A Co. approximately 3 kilometers to the southeast near the village of Moladis.
 In the early evening of 10 November, B Co was ordered to cross the Waygal River and scale the mountain to the east, designated Objective Winchester, to confirm or deny the presence of suspected Taliban and Al Qaeda fighters.
 The Scout/ Sniper team was already moving across elevated terrain to the objective but had been delayed by an injury to a soldier who required aerial medical evacuation.
 Upon reaching Objective Winchester, several detainees were taken for questioning but evidence suggested that the majority of Anti-Coalition militants had fled to the north 1–2 days prior.
 B Co. remained on OBJ Winchester throughout the night.
 A Navy SEAL command and control team co-located on the resupply LZ at the base of the mountain directed AC 130 Specter Gunship fires onto enemy positions observed by the aircraft, but no battle damage assessment was able to be conducted from the ground due to the restrictive terrain.
 The next morning all 2–22 IN elements were extracted and returned to BAF.